infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 last_modified_at: 2019-10-25T11:22:33-23:00
 ---

 The quest for truth and understanding is the longest running thread in my life.
-This came about because I held passionate beliefs, from a young age.

-Having passionate beliefs is quite the problem for someone who's an avid reader with plenty of free time.
+During my earliest years, I embraced passionate beliefs.
+Those beliefs had quite the problem co-existing with my other passion: reading.

-I found something funny about things I was taught, as a child.
+There's something strange about many of the things I've been taught over the years.
 The more I studied, the less any of it made sense.
 Not only that, no-one wanted to talk about it.

-Gradually, I found that there *was* *no* firm intellectual basis for the beliefs I embraced, or was handed by others.
-Rather, the firmest intellectual foundation I could grasp was entirely opposed to nearly everything I was taught.
+Gradually, I found that there *was no* firm intellectual basis for the beliefs I embraced, or those espoused by others.
+Rather, the firmest intellectual foundation I could grasp was entirely opposed to nearly everything taken as self-evident.

 As a big reader from a young age, it was easy for me to feel that the educational system was just as baseless as everything else I was raised to believe in.
 It also came to appear that faith in my government and other powerful institutions would be as useful as believing in the Easter Bunny, or the Tooth Fairy.